 Measuring the coefficients of friction repeatedly on the same measuring area in up to 12 cycles - Continuous static friction

-Measuring up to 50 data of coefficients of static friction in one stroke by the stop-and-go movement of the stage - Repetition dependency
+Measuring up to 50 data points of coefficients of static friction in one stroke by the stop-and-go movement of the stage - Repetition dependency

-Measuring the coefficients of friction repeatedly on the same measuring area in 100 to 10000 cycles - Multi-sample
+Measuring the coefficients of friction repeatedly on the same measuring area in 100 to 10.000 cycles - Multi-sample

 Measuring the coefficients of friction depending on different normal loads - Speed-dependency